quonn-bernard/classed-based-vs-functional-react-components/README.md

 Step 2. cd into new directory, then cd into classvsfunc

-Step 3. run 'npm install' command in your terminal
+Step 3. run `npm install` command in your terminal

-Step 4. run 'npm start' in your terminal
+Step 4. run `npm start` in your terminal

 # Status